onelogin/broadcast_receiver/README.md

 ## OneLogin events receiver to test Event Broadcasters

 ## Overview
-The included project is for the purpose of receiving onelogin's account activity.
-It's a small server which gets events from Event Broadcaster and save it to the file, where you can analyze it.
+This project is for the purpose of receiving event activity from a OneLogin account.
+It's a small server that gets events from a OneLogin Event Broadcaster and saves it to a file, where you can analyze it.

-OneLogin will review and test changes proposed by the opensource community on a qarterly basis.
+OneLogin will review and test changes proposed by the open source community on a quarterly basis.

 ## Build
-These projects are written in Ruby.
-Requirements for building include:
+This project is written in Ruby.
+Build requirements include:

 1. `2.3.1` version of Ruby

-### Dev Environment Setup Instructions
+### Dev Environment Setup
 1. `cd; git clone https://github.com/onelogin/broadcast_receiver.git; cd broadcast_receiver`
 2. `bundle`
 3. `bundle exec rackup`

-By default server runs on port `9292`.
-But you can change it by passing `-p` key with port value:
+By default, the server runs on port `9292`.
+You can change it by passing the `-p` key with the port value:
 ```sh
 bundle exec rackup -p12345
 ```
-Now share a web service on your local development machine to the world.
-This shared address you should use as `Listener URL` for the Event Broadcaster.
+Share a web service on your local development machine to the world.
+Use this shared address as the `Listener URL` for the Event Broadcaster.

+For info about setting up Event Broadcasters, see the [OneLogin support article](https://support.onelogin.com/hc/en-us/articles/215214143).

 ## Starting
-You can run server in `development` mode (received data will be printed in console) or `production` mode (received data will be stored in `log/broadcast_receiver.log`)
+You can run the server in `development` mode (received data will be printed in the console) or `production` mode (received data will be stored in `log/broadcast_receiver.log`)

 ### Unicorn
 Production - `bundle exec unicorn -E production -c config/unicorn.rb`